 It is highly recommended that you keep the Publication Manual by your side throughout the writing process.

-A print copy of the Publication Manual is on reserve at the UTHealth School of Public Health Library:
+Print copies of the Publication Manual are available at the UTHealth School of Public Health Library:

 The AMA Manual of Style is a writing resource for the medical, social sciences, and scientific publishing community.
 The first edition of the manual was published in 1962 by the AMA, and was originally intended as a guide, primarily, for in-house staff and, secondarily, for authors.
 Since then, the manual, now in its 10th edition, has grown from 68 pages to 1,032 pages!